Perhaps you or someone you know wants to purse a plant based pregnancy.

-I used the magnesium supplement for both constipation, and to help meet my needs.
-Again, we can’t stress enough to talk to your doctor about what is best for you.
+I used the magnesium supplement for both constipation, and to help meet my needs (again, I must repeat that this is what I did and you really should talk with your doctor about what is best for you)

 The extra magnesium may have helped my nagging constipation (along with prunes, adequate fiber, and water)!

 Here’s the vegan friendly ones I used (affiliate link*):